Kirin Cup Soccer

 The Kirin Cup Soccer (キリンカップサッカー) is an association football tournament organised in Japan by the Kirin Brewery Company.
 The host, Japan, is a participant in every edition.
 The tournament was founded in 1978 then known as Japan Cup (International competition which national teams and clubs participated in), and was last held in its full form in 2022.
 From 1992 onwards, the format was changed to a round robin national team competition.
 The first nation to win the competition was Argentina.
 Japan are the tournament's most successful team with eleven titles, followed by Peru with three titles.
 As of 2022, the current cup holders are Tunisia.

 Since the start of the international competitions in 1992, the tournament has hosted a variety of teams from South America, Europe, Asia, and Africa.
 Out of the South American members of CONMEBOL who have been invited (Argentina, Chile, Colombia, Ecuador, Paraguay, Uruguay and Peru), Peru have been the most successful (three titles).
 Out of the European invitees, there have been seven different champions, the most successful being the Czech Republic with two titles, with Hungary, France, Bosnia and Herzegovina, Belgium, Slovakia and Scotland winning one title each.
 Aside from Japan, the only other Asian country to have won the tournament are the United Arab Emirates (2005), who shared the title with Peru.

-Tunisia is the only African team to win the tournament.